spectram/astrospectram/content/sideprojects/organizing-a-tedx-event.md

 ### The event

 The event was a tremendous success.
-We showcased some amazing talks like the [Cosmic Perspective](https://www.youtube.com/watch?v=8_578tfStPI) and also shared some laughter thanks to Vishnu Pai's stand-up performance.
+We showcased some amazing talks like the [Cosmic Perspective](https://www.youtube.com/watch?v=8_578tfStPI), [Breaking the stencil](https://www.youtube.com/watch?v=Gc0agFucJ_o), [To think or not to think]([https://www.youtube.com/watch?v=B9dQCjbgB9M](https://www.youtube.com/watch?v=B9dQCjbgB9M)), and many more.

 At the event, we had a 'flight' theme for which we distributed boarding passes and the emcees led the volunteers in playing the role of flight attendants.
 My amazing co-organizer Aiswarya, an emcee for the event, even enacted the gestures for flight safety instructions.
 A very nervous flight captain (definitely not me :P) messed up his welcome announcement.

-In the end, like the theme that was adopted from my poetry, I gave a part of me to the event.
-This time, the kind soul that is Molly Ma'am, greatly appreciated my efforts.
-Although, I didn't stay for the applause.
+In the end, like the theme adopted from my poetry, the event had pieces of me.